rilldata/rill/docs/docs/develop/import-data.md

 ```bash
 aws iam get-user --no-cli-pager
 ```
-> Note: The above command works with AWS CLI version 2
+> Note: The above command works with AWS CLI version 2 and above

 If it prints information about your user, there is nothing more to do.
 Rill will be able to connect to any data in S3 that you have access to.